 Cognitive Behavioural Therapy (CBT)

 Are you stuck in negative thought patterns?
 When things go wrong in your life, it’s easy to internalise the blame and get trapped in a downward spiral of negative thinking that can leave you feeling anxious, depressed and exhausted.
-This is where Cognitive Behavioural Therapy can really help.
+This is where CBT (Cognitive Behavioural Therapy) can help.

 How does Cognitive Behavioural Therapy work?